 End Sub

 Here, we have declared SheetR as String, ws, and ws1 as Worksheet, ws will be assigned to the worksheet VBA where we will have our output.
 SheetR will store the cell values with sheet names in the VBA sheet.
-Then, we have assigned the sheets January, February, and March to the variable ws1.
+We have assigned the sheets January, February, and March to the variable ws1.

-The FOR loop will extract the total sales values from each sheet to the VBA sheet and here we have declared the range for this loop as 4 to 6 because the values start from Row 4 in the VBA sheet.
+The FOR loop will extract the total sales values from each sheet to the VBA sheet, and here we have declared the range for this loop as 4 to 6 because the values start from Row 4 in the VBA sheet.

-➤ Press F5.
+- Press F5.

-Finally, you will get the total sales values corresponding to the sheet name references in the Sheet Name column.
+- You will get the total sales values corresponding to the sheet name references in the Sheet Name column.

 Read More: How to Reference a Cell from a Different Worksheet in Excel